Coffile History, Family Crest & Coats of Arms

 Early History of the Coffile family

-Another 249 words (18 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coffile research.
+Another 128 words (9 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffile History in all our PDF Extended History products and printed products wherever possible.

 Coffile Spelling Variations